 - Southern Universities Purchasing Consortium (SUPC)

 - Advanced Procurement for Universities and Colleges, Scotland (APUC)

 Government schemes and frameworks

 We run projects that are part or wholly funded by the ERDF/ESIF.
-We ensure all procurement activities adhere to the principles and values of all applicable UK and EU legislation and are awarded fairly, transparently and without discrimination.
+We ensure all procurement activities adhere to the principles and values of all applicable UK and current legislation and are awarded fairly, transparently and without discrimination.

-Please see opportunities on our portal In-Tend.
+See opportunities on our online portal, In-Tend.